Autodesk/hig/ARCHITECTURE.md

 ### CSS Stylesheets

-Every HIG React component should support passing in custom stylesheets as a prop.
-[Button](packages/button/src/Button.js) has a good example of how to do this.
+Every HIG React component should support passing in custom style overrides as a prop.
+The "stylesheet" prop is a function that returns a JSON style object.
+[TextArea](packages/text-area/src/customStylesheet.js) has a good example of a stylesheet function.
+HIG components use [emotion](https://github.com/emotion-js/emotion) as their css JavaScript library: .